chaseruskin/orbit/docs/papers/DSCR.md

 - __Symbol__: an identifier from a project's public API.
 For example, in VHDL, primary design units can be thought of as the API, they are callable from the global space.

-- __Hash__: a series of hexadecimal digits as the output of performing the SHA256 on the entire set of a project's IP.
+- __Hash__: a series of hexadecimal digits as the output of performing the SHA256 on the entire set of a project's files.
 The hash can be used as a unique identifier for a project's current state.

 ## Problem